 Natural frequencies of circa 2Hz are achieved with this system, however it is possible to go lower with the use of tanks and similar devices which increase the volume of the system and hence the effective air column.

-Some types of electrical transformer require isolation via air springs due to their inherently complex vibration spectrum especially when located on an upper floor.
+Typical applications include medical scanners or high precision imaging equipment such as electron microscopes.
+Some types of electrical transformers require isolation via air springs due to their inherently complex vibration modes, especially when located on a suspended floor.